SØG

 5.4 Sanctions for breaking the rules of conduct

-7. Complaints about the school´s decisions concerning violation of the study rules an regulations
+6. Complaints about the school’s decisions concerning violation of the study rules and regulations

 1. Purpose of Study Rules and Regulations